 FPT Software managers and employees are obligated to adhere to the Corporate Data Protection Policy and observe their local data protection laws.
 As the Global Data Protection Officer, it is my duty to ensure that the rules and principles of data protection at FPT Software are followed around the world.

 I will be pleased to answer any questions you have about data protection and international personal data transfer.

-The Data Protection Policy provides one of the necessary framework conditions for cross-border data transfer among FPT Software, Subsidiaries and legal entities.
-It ensures the adequate level of data protection prescribed by the European Union General Data Protection Regulation, APPI, PDPA or other national Personal Data Protection Regulations and the national laws for cross-border data transmission, including in countries that do not yet have adequate data protection laws.
+The Data Protection Policy provides one of the necessary framework conditions for cross-border data transfer among FPT Software, subsidiaries, and legal entities.
+It ensures an adequate level of data protection prescribed by the European Union General Data Protection Regulation, APPI, PDPA or other national Personal Data Protection Regulations and national laws for cross-border data transmission, including to countries which do not have adequate data protection law, yet.

-In order to standardize the collection, processing, transfer, and use of personal data, and promote the reasonable, lawfully, fairly and transparent use of personal data to prevent personal data from being stolen, altered, damaged, lost or leaked, FPT Software establishes the personal data protection management policy.
+In order to standardize the collection, processing, transfer, and use of personal data, and promote the reasonable, lawfully, fairly and transparent use of personal data to prevent personal data from being stolen, altered, damaged, lost or leaked, FPT Software establishes the personal data protection management policy and information security policies.

 This Data Protection Policy comprises the internationally accepted data privacy principles without replacing the existing national laws.
 It supplements the national data privacy laws.
 The relevant national law will take precedence in the event that it conflicts with this Data Protection Policy, or it has stricter requirements than this Policy.
 The content of this Data Protection Policy must also be observed in the absence of corresponding national legislation.
 The reporting requirements for data processing under national laws must be observed.